 The District will use NHTF project funds to pay for all or some of the following eligible costs: development hard costs, demolition, acquisition of real property, related soft costs and operating cost reserves.
 Awards of NHTF funds will be made in the form of 0 percent, 30-year forgivable loans in order to minimize project debt and maximize affordability to ELI households.
-Funding will be allocated only for rental housing production and preservation purposes, including redevelopment in which a new property is built to replace a demolished property.
-In this allocation, the District will not use funds for homeownership projects.
+Funding will be allocated only for housing production and preservation purposes, including redevelopment in which a new property is built to replace a demolished property.
 All projects funded with NHTF funds will be required to execute a minimum 30-year affordability covenant recorded against the property's deed.